 Standards for Bird-Safe Buildings

-The newly adopted Standards for Bird-Safe Buildings explains the documented risks that structures present to birds.
-Over thirty years of research has proven the risk to be “biologically significant” for certain bird species.
-Recent studies have determined that annual bird fatalities in North America from window collisions may be as high as 1 billion birds per year or 1-5% of all birds.
+The Standards for Bird-Safe Buildings explains the documented risks that structures present to birds.
+Over thirty years of research has proven that buildings are a “biologically significant” risk for certain bird species.
+Annual bird fatalities in North America from window collisions may be as high as 1 billion birds per year or 1-5% of all birds.
 While the facts are staggering, the solutions are within reach.
 The majority of these deaths are foreseeable and avoidable.
-The document summarizes proven successful remedies such as window treatments, lighting design, and lighting operation.
+San Francisco’s Standards summarizes proven remedies such as window treatments, lighting design, and lighting operation.
 The document proposes a three-pronged approach to the problem:

 establishment of requirements for the most hazardous conditions; ( pg.
 28 of Standards for Bird-Safe Buildings )